 John Julian offers a broad range of counselling and therapy methods to assist people to regain their emotional health and /or to live a more mindful, kind and compassionate life.
-He does this in groups through the Mindful Self-Compassion programs.
-He does this in one to one work through CBT and psychotherapy, as well as the composite therapy known as Compassion-Focused Therapy (CFT), alongside training in mindfulness and compassion.
+He is an experienced telehealth and VC counsellor.

 John is a clinical social worker with over 40 years experience.
-Trained in Mindfulness-based Cognitive Therapy (MBCT) at Monash University in 2005, he then went on to learn Mindfulness-based Stress Reduction (MBSR) by Jon Kabat-Zinn in 2006.
+He was trained in teaching Shamantha meditation in 1998, then Mindfulness-based Cognitive Therapy (MBCT) at Monash University in 2005, he then went on to learn Mindfulness-Based Stress Reduction (MBSR) by Jon Kabat-Zinn in 2006.
 His passion really took off with Mindful Self-Compassion (MSC) and he is now trained as a certified teacher by the University of California San Diego Medical School, USA.
 He is also one of the authors of several peer reviewed papers on Occupational Mindfulness and another on MSC and cancer.

 John has taught meditation for over 20 years, having been asked to teach friends in 1997 and being formally taught Shamantha meditation in the Tibetan tradition in 1998.
 Shamantha means “peaceful abiding” or “tranquility.”
 Since then John was taught MBSR in a program by the creators of that style and is now also senior certified Mindful Self-Compassion teacher having been invited to attend the inaugral training program by its creators, Kristin Neff and Christopher Germer, in 2014.

 You can contact John on email@example.com or on his mobile 0439 901 795